-d.
-Capabilities and Competencies.
+c.
+Capabilities and competencies.
 This section should describe the experience and capability of the applicant organization and any contractors or subgrantees that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.
-Applicants should highlight their experience/capability/ capacity to manage subawards, including details on their system for fiscal accountability.
+Applicants should highlight their experience/capability/capacity to manage subawards, including details on their system for fiscal accountability.
 Management and staffing patterns should be clearly connected to the project design described in the previous section.
 Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations.
-Applicants should include a copy of an organizational chart showing how the organization operates, including who manages the finances; how the organization manages subawards, if there are any; and the management of the project proposed for funding.
+Applicants should include a copy of the organizational chart showing how their organization operates, including who manages the finances; how they manage subawards, if there are any; and the management of the project proposed for funding.

-Letters of Support/Memoranda of Understanding.
-If submitting a joint application, as described under Eligibility, page 1, applicants should provide signed and dated letters of support or memoranda of understanding for all key partners that include the following:
+Letters of support/memoranda of understanding.
+If submitting an application with partners, applicants should provide signed and dated letters of support or memoranda of understanding for all key partners that include the following:

-- expression of support for the program and a statement of willingness to participate and collaborate with it. - description of the partner's current role and responsibilities in the planning process and expected responsibilities when the program is operational. - estimate of the percentage of time that the partner will devote to the planning and operation of the project.
+- expression of support for the program and a statement of willingness to participate and collaborate with it. - description of the partner's current role and responsibilities in the planning process and expected responsibilities when the program is operational. - estimate of the percent of time that the partner will devote to the planning and operation of the project. - d.
+Plan for collecting the data required for this solicitation's performance measures.
+OJJDP does not require applicants to submit performance measures data with their applications.
+Performance measures (see Performance Measures below) are included as an alert that OJJDP will require successful applicants to submit specific data as part of their reporting requirements.
+For the application, applicants should indicate an understanding of these requirements and discuss how they will gather the required data, should they receive funding.
+OJJDP encourages award recipients to use information from existing program records to fulfill performance measures reporting requirements rather than initiating new data collection activities for this purpose.

-e.
-Sustainability Plan